Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 In 2017, US phosphate-mining output increased slightly, rising to 27.7 million MT from 27.1 million MT the previous year.
 The top phosphate-producing states of Florida and North Carolina accounted for over 75 percent of domestic output.
 The other 25 percent of US output came from Idaho and Utah.

 The majority of the phosphate rock mined in the US is used for manufacturing phosphoric acid and superphosphoric acid.
 These types of wet-process phosphate products are used for things like animal feed supplements.
-About half of this type of phosphate is exported in the form of merchant-grade phosphoric acid, granular diammonium and monoammonium phosphate fertilizer, according to the US Geological Survey.
+About half of this type of phosphate is exported in the form of merchant-grade phosphoric acid, granular diammonium and monoammonium phosphate fertilizer, as per the US Geological Survey.
 As previously mentioned, Hurricane Irma wreaked havoc on Florida, yet phosphate-mining production numbers still increased year-on-year.

 3. Morocco and Western Sahara